cmaureir/progra-alma/lectures/week8/lecture31.rst

 Finally, we will just show the button and start the Qt main loop::

     button.show()
     app.exec_()

-Everytime that the user click the button, a message in the console will appear, saying `Hello World!`.
+Every time the user clicks the button, a message will appear in the console, with the text ``Hello World!``.

 The entire code looks like this::